viperML/neohome/content/blog/flake-utils/index.md

 }
 ```

-This function then, must return an attribute set.
+This output function must return an attribute set.
 At first glance, this attrset can be freeform:
 ```nix
 {
 #                 ↓ deconstructed function args